-- Approximate density of known outfalls per stream mile areas with a high density of outfalls are considered high priorities. - Age of infrastructure/development older areas of the community with known high septic tank failure rates or improper stormwater infrastructure is considered a priority. - Location of public sanitary sewer/age of sewer/date of separation Older areas that were put on sewer long ago or have or have areas that are susceptible to pipe erosion are considered a priority.
+- Locations of previous illicit discharges- areas with historical illicit discharge reports or previous citizen complaints are considered high priority. - Approximate density of known outfalls per stream mile areas with a high density of outfalls are considered high priorities. - ➤ Age of infrastructure/development older areas of the community with known high septic tank failure rates or improper stormwater infrastructure is considered a priority. - Location of public sanitary sewer/age of sewer/date of separation Older areas that were put on sewer long ago or have or have areas that are susceptible to pipe erosion are considered a - Water Quality Information priority.